valkey-io/valkey-doc/topics/lua-api.md

 * Available in functions: no

 **Note:**
-Prior to Redis OSS 7.0, scripts were replicated verbatim by default.se Since Redis OSS 7.0 (and Valkey), script effects replication is the only replication mode available.
+Prior to Redis OSS 7.0, scripts were replicated verbatim by default.
+Since Redis OSS 7.0 (and Valkey), script effects replication is the only replication mode available.

 The `server.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.